hanoii/ddev-pimp-my-shell/README.md

 ### fish

-For tide, it uses the default configuration, if you want to have your own on all of your ddev projects you can create/edit `~/.ddev/homeadditions/.config/fish/conf.d/mytide.fish` on the host with something like the following:
+For tide, it uses the default configuration, if you want to have your own on all of your DDEV projects you can create/edit `~/.ddev/homeadditions/.config/fish/conf.d/mytide.fish` on the host with something like the following: